nix-community/nixos-cli/doc/src/faq.md

 Yes!
 However, this has been moved to a separate tool called [`optnix`](https://github.com/water-sucks/optnix).

-`nixos option -i` actually uses `optnix` as a library within its code, so it is exactly the same UX.
+`nixos option` actually uses `optnix` as a library within its code, so it is exactly the same UX.

 ## More questions?